-A second workshop was held this year on Wednesday, 7th May: CorkDFAS Workshop ‘Identification of Cultural Objects’: 10:30 a.m. to 12:30 p.m. at UCC Western Gateway building Room WGB_G18, registration at 10 a.m., with generous assistance from the Cork City Heritage Plan, and UCC Heritage Services.
+A second workshop was held on Wednesday, 7th May 2016, the CorkDFAS Workshop ‘Identification of Cultural Objects’, under the leadership of Philip Sheppard, Director of Sheppard Fine Art Auctioneers, with generous assistance from the Cork City Heritage Plan, and UCC Heritage Services.

 Our first Workshop, “Best Practice in Preventative Conservation for Volunteers”, took place on 27th September 2014.
 It was led by a professional conservator and by a professional archivist and former museum director, and was held at UCC (details to be found on the sub-menu, Best Practice Workshop).